 In Peering Manager

 Inside Peering Manager, you create an Internet exchange to then create one or more peering BGP sessions.
 Only Internet Exchange Peering Sessions can be related to an Internet exchange.
-For each Internet exchange that you create, the following properties can be configured (n.b. some are optional):
+For each Internet exchange you create, the following properties can be configured (n.b. some are optional):

 Name: human-readable name attached to the IX.